benjaminlread/benjaminlread/teaching/teaching.md

 [Course sites](http://canvas.ucsc.edu/), pointers on [how to read](how-to-read.html) in college, guidelines for [presentations](presentations.html), guidelines for [reading responses](reading-responses.html), [research sources](research-sources.html) on comparative and international politics, information about [citing sources and avoiding plagiarism](citing-sources.html), citation [format requirements](http://politics.ucsc.edu/undergraduate/citation.html), [checklist](checklist-for-written-work.html) for all written work

 What should you call me?
-I suggest that currently enrolled undergraduate students call me "Professor Read."
+I suggest currently enrolled undergraduate students call me "Professor Read."
 All others, including graduate students and everyone who is not a student, should feel free to call me "Ben."

-## Future courses (see below for the most recent syllabi)
+## Future courses (see below for most recent syllabi)
 + Poli 60, <u>Comparative Politics of the Developing World</u>, Winter 2023
 + Poli 161, <u>The Rise of China</u>, Spring 2023